Covve/covve.github.io/_posts/2017-08-23-Raspberry-motivational-display.md

 2) The 80x8 LED matrix display itself.
 You can find details [here][here].
 We also used external power (a 12v transformer from an old mobile phone did the trick)

 3) Connecting the two together needs A LOT of patience and attention to detail.
-You'll need to match the pinout from the LED matrix datasheet to the [pinout of the Raspberry's port][pinout of the Raspberry's port]
+You'll need to match the pinout from the LED matrix datasheet to the [pinout of the Raspberry's port][pinout of the Raspberry's port].
+You can check out [Pete Gross' pin connection diagram][Pete Gross' pin connection diagram] for details.

-4) We used the following for driving the display from the Raspberry: [https://www.raspberrypi.org/forums/viewtopic.php?f=41&t=67520][https://www.raspberrypi.org/forums/viewtopic.php?f=41&t=67520]
+4) For driving the display from the Raspberry we adapted [Pete Gross'] driver.
+You can [download our adaptation][download our adaptation]

 5) We made a small programme to fetch the KPI data from Covve's servers, display it on the display and also interplay the messages amongst the stats